Fewer versus less

 Fewer versus less is a debate in English grammar about the appropriate use of these two determiners.

-Linguistic prescriptivists usually say that fewer and not less should be used with countable nouns, and that less should be used only with uncountable nouns.
+Linguistic prescriptivists usually say that fewer should only be used with plural countable nouns, and that less should be used only with uncountable nouns.
 This distinction was first tentatively suggested by the grammarian Robert Baker in 1770, and it was eventually presented as a rule by many grammarians since then.
 (Note: See for example, The Complete Plain Words by Sir Ernest Gowers, revised by Sir Bruce Fraser and issued as a standard text by HMSO to British civil servants.)
+It can also be found in modern grammars such as Advanced Grammar in Use as well as dictionaries such as Longman Dictionary of Contemporary English and Oxford Advanced Learner's Dictionary.
 A similar proposed distinction exists for the words fewest and least.

-However, modern linguistics has shown that idiomatic past and current usage consists of the word less being used with both countable nouns and uncountable nouns.
-While the prescriptive rule for the use of the word fewer stands, the traditional rule for the use of the word less does not.
+Linguistic descriptivists describe real (past and current) usage, in which the word less is used with both plural countable nouns and uncountable nouns.
+While the prescriptive rule for the use of the word fewer is followed in practice, the traditional rule for the use of the word less is often not.
 As Merriam-Webster's Dictionary of English Usage explains, "Less refers to quantity or amount among things that are measured and to number among things that are counted."